 - 4 Tbsp sushi vinegar (seasoned rice vinegar) (available at a Japanese/Asian grocery store or make the homemade recipe below)

-Optional: Homemade Sushi Vinegar (for 2 Rice Cooker Cups)
+For Homemade Sushi Vinegar (Optional; for 2 Rice Cooker Cups)

 - 4 Tbsp rice vinegar (unseasoned)